lezneklihp/dsend_project_4/README.md

 ### 2. Step: Exploratory data analysis<a name="EDA"></a>

-Since the Tree Census data also offered geographical information on each street tree, I splitted the descriptive part of my analysis into a profile report and a geographical analysis.
+Since the Tree Census data offered geographical information on each street tree, I splitted the descriptive part of my analysis into a profile report and a geographical analysis.

 I generated the [profile report](/eda_trees_report.html) with Pandas Profiling.
 It indicated that there was no duplicated data.
 However, the dataset was mostly imbalanced (see figure 2).
-As this figure also shows, some fields were more strongly imbalanced than others.
+As figure 2 also shows, some fields were more strongly imbalanced than others.

 **Figure 2: Class imbalance**

 ![Eda_classimba](/images/eda_classimba.png)

 Moreover, the report pointed to missing values.
 With the [description of the dataset](/data_descriptions/nyctreecensus_2015_description.pdf), I could conclude that missing values always referred to dead trees or stumps.
-Before replacing these missing values, I investigated specific fields which were not covered by the profile report in depth, including the diameter and species of street trees.
-Afterwards I noted all fields down which I wanted to process further as features.
+Before replacing these missing values, I investigated specific fields which had not been covered by the profile report in depth, including the diameter and species of street trees.
+Afterwards I noted all fields down which I wanted to process as features.
 These features were all categorical and described visual characteristics of street trees, such as damaged trunks or wires wrapped around branches.

 For the geographical anaylsis I answered the following questions: